Carneros Creek (Monterey County, California)

 Carneros Creek is a westward flowing stream and is the primary source of freshwater flowing into Elkhorn Slough.
 The Carneros Creek official mainstem is 9.8 mi long.
-Its source is in the northern Gabilan Range along Highway 101/156.
-After it waters transit Elkhorn Slough, the historic mouth of the Salinas River, Carneros Creek empties into Monterey Bay at Moss Landing, California.
+Its source is in the northern Gabilan Range along Highway 101/156 and thus Carneros Creek is an important wildlife corridor from that mountain range in northern San Benito County to Elkhorn Slough, the historic mouth of the Salinas River in Monterey County.
+Carneros Creek empties into Monterey Bay via Elkhorn Slough at Moss Landing, California.

 History

 Mexican land grants named Los Carneros, which is Spanish for "sheep", date to 1834, 1839 and 1842 in Monterey County.
 Just east of Elkhorn Slough was Rancho Los Carneros (Littlejohn), but east of Highway 156/101 was Rancho Los Carneros (McDougall).
+Also straddling Highway 101 to the east and west is the Cañada de la Carpenteria or "valley of the carpenter's shop" which was part of the Rancho Cañada de la Carpenteria.

 Watershed

 The creek contributes an average of 2,800 acre feet to Elkhorn Slough annually.
 Because this creek previously contained the flow of the Pajaro River (whose present day watershed is just to the north) the creek bed is very coarse sand.
 Carneros Creek ran dry from June until December during the 2000 water year.
 Because the flow in the creek drops to zero over the summer months, seawater from Elkhorn Slough can flow back into the creek bed during high tides.

-The source of the mainstem is at 357 ft elevation just north of Echo Valley Road and west of Highway 156/101, from whence it flows north along the highway for 2.6 km where it is met by an eastern fork which begins further east in the Gabilan Range in San Benito County.
+The source of the mainstem is at 357 ft elevation on the western slope of the northern Gabilan Range, east of Highway 156/101, from whence it flows west to the highway where it is met by an eastern fork which begins further east in the Gabilan Range in San Benito County.
 The eastern fork flows westward along Rocks Road east of, then around the north flank of, Pinacate Peak until it crosses back into Monterey County and under Highway 156/101, joining the Carneros Creek mainstem in the Cañada de la Carpinteria.
 From its confluence with the eastern fork, the mainstem Carneros Creek flows westward along San Juan Road, Tarpy Road, then Hall Road before joining Elkhorn Slough at the southern boundary of the historic Mexican land grant Rancho Bolsa de San Cayetano, near Las Lomas.

 The majority of the creek has been channelized in order to maximize the amount of land available for agriculture and cattle grazing.
 The channel walls have been reinforced with dredge spoil levees to provide some level of flood protection for the surrounding property.
 However, there is evidence that Carneros Creek was once a meandering stream with connected floodplains, oxbow ponds, and wetlands that would have supported riparian habitat and amphibian populations.